 This section of the SWMP outlines the training activity requirements that ADOT must implement to ensure compliance with the MS4 Permit.
-ADOT continues to implement a stormwater awareness training regimen that includes the relevant details and topics related to reducing and eliminating pollutants from entering stormwater runoff to reduce their impacts to the maximum extent possible.
+ADOT continues to implement a stormwater awareness training regimen that includes the relevant details and topics related to reducing and eliminating pollutants from entering stormwater runoff to reduce their impacts to the MEP.
 This training applies to all new hires and ADOT staff who have duties that directly involve maintenance, construction, housekeeping activities, are involved with waste disposal, spill response activities and/or are in field positions that may witness an illicit discharge while on the job at ADOT facilities, roadways, or project locations.
 In addition, there is more in-depth training that is completed for those ADOT personnel that are directly involved with storm sewer system maintenance, repair and/or construction that includes more detailed information on the potential contaminants, their sources and proper maintenance techniques.
 Also included in training is course content specific to those that conduct construction site inspections, Best Management Practice (BMP) installation and/or maintenance or are contractors on ADOT sites and projects.

-The records for training, subject areas, applicable personnel/job duties for each subject, refresher training intervals, and contractor training/certification are tracked and aggregated using a software database by the ADOT Environmental Planning Training Officer.
-Training content is reviewed on an as-needed basis by the Water Resources Team in coordination with the Training Officer to ensure the educational material is consistent, up-to-date, and effective.
+The records for training, subject areas, applicable personnel/job duties for each subject, refresher training intervals, and contractor training/certification are tracked and aggregated using a database system by the ADOT Environmental Planning Training Officer.
+Training content is reviewed on an asneeded basis by Water Resources in coordination with the Training Officer to ensure the educational material is consistent, up-to-date, and effective.
 ADOT's stormwater training program currently includes the following courses that have been developed to address the required SWMP elements at a level appropriate for various personnel based on job responsibilities and duty location.

 - Stormwater Awareness.
 This training is provided for personnel at all levels of responsibility who are involved in activities that may impact stormwater quality.
-It includes the basics of recognizing and addressing illicit discharges and illegal dumping, good housekeeping, and non-stormwater discharges. - Environmental Awareness.
-This training is provided to all Highway Operations personnel and covers several elements of the SWMP in the two-day activity-based course, including stormwater awareness and the best management practices that apply to ADOT's highway maintenance operations such as spill prevention and response, proper waste handling and disposal, and good housekeeping. - Highway Storm Sewer System Maintenance.
-This training is provided to all maintenance field staff and focuses on storm sewer system maintenance and related activities such as facility inspections, pollutant source investigations, documenting investigations, activity tracking, and reporting procedures. - Post-Construction Water Quality Control Measures.
+It includes the basics of recognizing and addressing illicit discharges and illegal dumping, good housekeeping, and nonstormwater discharges. - Environmental Awareness.
+This training is provided to all Highway Operations personnel and covers several elements of the SWMP in the two-day activity-based course, including stormwater awareness and the BMPs that apply to ADOT's highway maintenance operations such as spill prevention and response, proper waste handling and disposal, and good housekeeping. - Highway Storm Sewer System Maintenance.
+This training is provided to all maintenance field staff and focuses on storm sewer system maintenance, including roadway repair and related activities such as facility inspections, pollutant source investigations, documenting investigations, activity tracking, and reporting procedures. - Post-Construction Water Quality Control Measures.
 This training is provided for personnel who are involved in identifying and selecting appropriate stormwater control measures during design and construction. - Maintenance Yard Stormwater Pollution Prevention and Spill Response/Prevention.
-This training covering implementation of site-specific Stormwater Pollution Prevention Plans (SWPPPs) and spill response/prevention plans is provided to operations personnel as needed and on request. - Erosion Control Coordinator (ECC) Certification is required of contractors working on ADOT projects subject to the CGP.
+This training covers implementation of site-specific SWPPPs, spill response/prevention plans, and waste disposal.

+- ECC Certification is required of contractors working on ADOT projects subject to the CGP.
 This training program is administered through the Arizona Association of General Contractors, and includes inspection and maintenance requirements that pertain to erosion and sediment control when working on ADOT projects.
 The training is also provided to ADOT personnel who are involved in construction SWPPP implementation. - Construction Site Inspector training is a new course specifically targeting ADOT personnel whose job responsibilities include construction site inspections.
-This training is currently being developed and is anticipated to be available beginning in FY 2024.
+This training is currently being developed as part of an ongoing comprehensive stormwater training program update that was begun in FY 2023, and is anticipated to be available in FY 2024.